akarri2001/Notion-and-Google-Calendar-2-Way-Sync/README.md

 When making events, the code will extract the event name, date/time, a category, and text from the Notion Dashboard and integrate that information into your GCal event.
 Additionally, it will also add a URL source code the GCal event so you can click on the URL and automatically be brought over to the specific Notion Page that your event is at.

-Some more visibility through some upvotes on my Reddit post would be appreciated and I think may bring along some new users to this library!
+Some more visibility through some upvotes on my Reddit post would be appreciated and I think may bring along some new users to this resource!
 [Reddit Post](https://www.reddit.com/r/Notion/comments/nlj77o/its_finally_here_unlimited_2way_sync_with_google/)